minhtran241/minhtran.com/README.md

 Displays song information being played on Spotify in real-time using the Spotify API and SWR.

-- ### 🕗 Wakatime Statistics
+- ### 🕗 WakaTime Statistics

-Data is retrieved using the Wakatime API and then displayed on the dashboard, built with Next.js API routes deployed as serverless functions.
+Data is retrieved using the WakaTime API and then displayed on the dashboard, built with Next.js API routes deployed as serverless functions.

 - ### 📝 Blogs